jjasghar/dodatx-tk-overview/README.md

 and rvm will manage installing all of the required packages for managing ruby versions via rvm.

+## Vagrant installation

+If you don't know where to start, you'll need vagrant to spin up virtual machines on you laptop.
+Visit https://www.vagrantup.com/ to install and set it up.

+## VirtualBox installation

+You'll probably need virtual box if you don't have it ;). https://www.virtualbox.org/

 ## License and Authors

 - Author:: JJ Asghar <jjasghar@gmail.com>